 How to participate: form a school/daycare/family or other community group, and build a scarecrow or group of scarecrows to display at the Garden during Festival Week!

 When: Build your scarecrows anytime before Thursday 17 September.

 How to get scarecrows to Garden: Either drop them off to the Garden at a time that suits you (we will put them up); OR take advantage of our contactless pickup!

 Where: Erindale Neighbourhood Garden, Comrie Street Wanniassa (opposite Erindale Centre).

-Scarecrows will be displayed in Erindale Neighbourhood Garden from 17-25 and to the end of September.
+Scarecrows will be displayed along the fence in Erindale Neighbourhood Garden from 17-25 and to the end of September.